Magellan Midstream Partners (MMP) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from Magellan Midstream Partners as it approaches its next earnings release, which is expected to be February 2, 2023.
+Magellan Midstream Partners will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2023.
 In that report, analysts expect Magellan Midstream Partners to post earnings of $1.31 per share.
 This would mark year-over-year growth of 5.65%.
-Our most recent consensus estimate is calling for quarterly revenue of $855.22 million, up 5.67% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $855.67 million, up 5.73% from the year-ago period.

 Any recent changes to analyst estimates for Magellan Midstream Partners should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.55% higher.
-Magellan Midstream Partners currently has a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.14% higher.
+Magellan Midstream Partners is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Magellan Midstream Partners is currently trading at a Forward P/E ratio of 10.6.
-Its industry sports an average Forward P/E of 10.37, so we one might conclude that Magellan Midstream Partners is trading at a premium comparatively.
+Valuation is also important, so investors should note that Magellan Midstream Partners has a Forward P/E ratio of 10.87 right now.
+Its industry sports an average Forward P/E of 10.66, so we one might conclude that Magellan Midstream Partners is trading at a premium comparatively.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 188, which puts it in the bottom 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 207, putting it in the bottom 18% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report